Constellation-Labs/documentation-hub/validate/automated/upgrade/nodectl-upgrade-internal.md

 ### Node Internal Configuration

-- Review and cleanup any unnecessary elements on the Node.
+- Review and cleanup any unnecessary elements on the node.
 - Update system components as necessary.
 - Update service files.
 - Remove nodectl specific system files that may be abandoned.